|Nutritional Guidelines (per serving)|

 - Don't fret about the lack of specific ingredient quantities.
 Taste as you go, and use (or omit) whatever spices you like best.

 - If you like a more rustic texture, boil the potatoes in their skins and mash them along with the potatoes.
 If the potatoes are small, you can leave them whole when you cook them.

 - For better flavor distribution, sprinkle the spices evenly over the potatoes before mixing them in.

 - Prefer to avoid soy?
 Try other dairy substitutes, such as almond or coconut milk.
 Mix a small splash into a spoonful of potatoes and taste first.
 You can also use the potato cooking water or chicken or vegetable broth to thin and smooth the potatoes.

 - Starchy potatoes such as Russets make the fluffiest mash, but they're not the most flavorful of potatoes.
 If you want fluffy mashed potatoes with a good amount of flavor, mash up half Russets and half Yukon Golds.

-- Garlic mashed potatoes: Saute two to three chopped garlic cloves in olive oil for about one minute, then add the potatoes instead of the garlic powder.
+- Garlic mashed potatoes: Saute 2 to 3 chopped garlic cloves in olive oil for about 1 minute, then add the potatoes instead of the garlic powder.

-- Slow cooker dairy-free mashed potatoes: Combine all the ingredients in the slow cooker and cook on low for six to seven hours.
+- Slow cooker dairy-free mashed potatoes: Combine all the ingredients in the slow cooker and cook on low for 6 to 7 hours.
 Mash with a potato masher until smooth.